httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 HTTP_VERIFY (M, Kv, S) -> V
 ~~~

-The following sections contain several common signature algorithms and demonstrates how these cryptographic primitives map to the `HTTP_SIGN` and `HTTP_VERIFY` definitions here.
+The following sections contain several common signature algorithms and demonstrate how these cryptographic primitives map to the `HTTP_SIGN` and `HTTP_VERIFY` definitions here.
 Which method to use can be communicated through the explicit algorithm signature parameter `alg`
 defined in {{signature-params}}, by reference to the key material, or through mutual agreement between the signer and verifier.
 Signature algorithms selected using the `alg` parameter MUST use values from the [HTTP Signature Algorithms registry](#hsa-registry).

 ### RSASSA-PSS using SHA-512 {#method-rsa-pss-sha512}